LiterateInk/Pawnote/README.md

 ### Versions

-> Note about versions before 2022 : This package wasn't tested concerning those, so not sure if it works but it should since not a lot of breaking changes were made.

 - [x] 2022
-- [x] Latest, 2023
+- [x] 2023 (latest)

+> [!WARNING]
+> This package wasn't tested for versions before 2022, so if anything is not working, please open an issue about it and mention that it's probably a breaking change between versions.

 ### Sessions